Beyond the Edge of Function: Unraveling the Patterns of Type Recovery in Binary Code: Evaluation

 \subsection{RQ4: Real World Cases}

-In this section, we evaluate the practical applicability of ByteTR by analyzing a real-world CTF competition vulnerability mining challenge.
+In this section, we apply ByteTR to a vulnerability analysis scenario to evaluate the practical applicability of our method from a qualitative perspective.
+We specifically selected cases from real-world CTF challenges because they are typically based on real-world applications and contain actual vulnerabilities.
 As shown in Figure \ref{fig:readlworldcase1}, this function implements a virtual machine call instruction.
 Specifically, it first sets up the function's stack frame, subsequently pushes the function's return address onto the stack, and finally updates the virtual machine's base pointer and instruction pointer.
-Due to space constraints, other processing of the stack frame is omitted in this paper.
+Due to space constraints, other processing of the stack frame is omitted in this {function}.

-We first use the current leading decompilation tools Ghidra \cite{GHIDRA} and IDA \cite{IDA_PRO} to decompile the target function, and successfully obtain the corresponding pseudo code, as shown in Figure \ref{fig:realworldcase2} and Figure \ref{fig:realworldcase3}.
-Through our analysis, we observe that although IDA and Ghidra are able to basically restore the code structure, they fail to accurately recover the type information of the struct pointer variable \texttt{a1} and the struct variable \texttt{v10} due to the absence of debugging symbols.
-This defect leads to the misjudgment of code accessing structure members as operations on array and pointer variables, as shown in lines 9, 11, 13, and 14 of Ghidra's pseudo code and lines 10, 12, 14, and 15 of IDA's pseudo code.
-This misjudgment seriously affects the understanding of the pseudo code and increases the difficulty of code analysis.
+We first use the current leading decompilation tools Ghidra \cite{GHIDRA} and IDA Pro \cite{IDA_PRO} to decompile the target function, and successfully obtain the corresponding pseudo code, as shown in Figure \ref{fig:realworldcase2} and Figure \ref{fig:realworldcase3}, {which serve as a set of baselines.
+We also include the type recovery techniques from DIRTY and StateFormer as another set of baselines, based on their performance in Section \ref{sec:evaluation.RQ2}, as shown in Figure \ref{fig:realworldcase4} and Figure \ref{fig:realworldcase5}.
+Next, we analyze the performance of these approaches from the following two aspects: (1) Accuracy of Type Recovery, and (2) Readability of Code Structure.}